kristianolesenlarsen/pydst/docs/index.md

 ## Example usage
+This is one very simple example documenting the use.
+There are more examples to be found at the [examples page](examples).

 The module is intended to be easy and intuitive to use.
 After installing the package simply run
 ```python
 import PyDST